codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 This view takes the user's task ID as `job_id` and fetches that job from the queue.
 It then checks if the job is complete.
 If so, it returns the rendered HTML with the arguments needed to display the text.
 If the task is not complete yet, it returns the rendered HTML with the arguments needed to display the loading page.

-## Create the worker
+## Creating the Worker
 Now we need to create the worker that will listen to our Redis server and work on the queue when tasks are added.
-In the project root directory create a file called worker.py and paste the following lines of code within:
+In the project root directory, create a file called `worker.py` and paste the following lines of code in it:

 ```python
 import os